 - Version 5.4.1 certified for the New York release of ServiceNow.

-- Data sync will now properly remove synced groups from xMatters when the group is removed in ServiceNow.
+- Data sync now properly removes synced groups from xMatters when the group is removed in ServiceNow.

 - Updated the Engage with xMatters behavior to make sure corresponding events in xMatters are terminated when closing an Engage with xMatters record, and to address an issue that was causing some requests involving Mid-Server to run for a long time.

-If you're upgrading from a previous version of the integration, check out our instructions to guide you through the process.
+To upgrade from a previous version of the integration, use our instructions to guide you through the process.

 The Kingston release of ServiceNow introduced a new data policy, installed with the "Incident Management Best Practice" plug-in, that requires both the Resolution code and Resolution notes fields to be completed before the incident can be resolved or closed.